 This check box can be selected only when RMAD stores backups separately.
-To ensure that RMAD does so, add the %DATETIME% expression to the path or file name in the Backup file name format box.
+To ensure that RMAD does so, add the %DATETIME% expression to the path or file name in the Primary backup path: box.

 When the backup is triggered and a specified backup path is not available, no backup is created.
 The backup creation session will fail.